craftcms/aws-s3/README.md

 ### Tasks running in ECS

-This pluging is compatible with IAM roles for ECS tasks and will automatically use the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable.
-For more informations on task IAM roles please refer to [AWS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
+This plugin is compatible with IAM roles for ECS tasks and will automatically use the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable, if it's available.
+See [the IAM Roles for Tasks documentation on AWS for more details](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).